 Painting Tip #2 – The right brush

 I have tried a whole lot of brushes and the single best brush I have ever used is these type for details and these larger ones for flat surfaces.
 The brown taklon are my favorite, but I like the golden as well.
 These are actually for artist’s painting, but they are amazing at painting household projects.
 Yes, a whole pack of them is under $10!
 These brushes are usually small and great for details and such, but I have painted doors and other items with them as well.
-For large, flat areas (such as cabinet panels, drawer fronts, or , I use a dense foam roller or a microfiber roller.
+For large, flat areas (such as cabinet panels, drawer fronts, or , I use a microfiber roller.
 The paint will dry too fast to make large areas brush mark free.

 Taken with a high-definition macro lens to highlight any imperfections.
 I left the wood grain in this stair rail because I thought it actually enhanced the classic feel of the hand rail.
 There are a few scratches because someone used 100 grit sandpaper.
 (It took a full day and it had been a long day and we ran out of 220 grit.)